-Scottish Wedding Music
+5. Scottish Wedding Music

 We incorporated more Scottish tradition with the use of a harpist and a bagpiper.
 The harpist played as guests were seated and when the ladies walked down the aisle.
 She played an assortment of early Irish and Scottish tunes.
-The piper piped the groomsmen in and piped us all out of the ceremony and then as we walked down to the reception.
+The piper piped the groomsmen in and piped us all out of the ceremony and as we walked down to the reception.
 When the groomsmen came in the piper played Wendell's Wedding, which is a traditional piece used in Scottish weddings.
 I found the piper through the local Royal Scottish Dance Society.

 We also made sure to use traditional Scottish wedding attire whenever it was possible.

-We used a traditional Scottish luckenbooth to pin my the sash.
+We used a traditional Scottish luckenbooth to pin the sash.
 A luckenbooth is a silver pin with two hearts entwined with a crown on top that is often given as a token of love.

 The groomsmen all wore traditional Scottish garments that we rented from a kilt rental company I found in Arizona.
 They were the best company I found and they made it very easy to coordinate my entire bridal party.
-The main reason I chose them was that they had adult and child sized kilts in my mother-in-laws family tartan.
+The main reason I chose them was that they had adult and child-sized kilts in my mother-in-law's family tartan.

 Not sure what tartan to choose?
 Use this site to find out which tartan belongs to your family.

-Scottish-Themed Wedding Reception
+7. Scottish-Themed Wedding Reception

 My husband and I are not dancers so we had no DJ or band.
-Instead we hired dancers to entertain our guests.
+Instead, we hired dancers to entertain our guests.
 We hired dancers to represent all the heritages between our families.
 German for my family, Irish for my husband's family, and Scottish for both families.

 This was the most difficult part of the planning as the groups were hard to find.
 Irish dance groups seem to be just about everywhere but Scottish and German are less common.
-To find the German group I contacted the German Historical Society in Philadelphia and was given contact information to a wonderful group.
+To find the German group I contacted the German Historical Society in Philadelphia and was given contact information for a wonderful group.
 The local chapter of the Royal Scottish Dance Society provided dancers, a piper, and a keyboard player.
 After the Scottish dancers were finished we had a group of girls from the Crossroads Irish Dancers come and do several traditional dances.
-The final group were the GTV Almrausch dancers.
+The final group was the GTV Almrausch dancers.